jaantollander/masters-thesis/content/40_results.md

 The counter and rate of `write` operations from one job on a single compute node.
 The top subplot shows the counter values, and the bottom subplot shows the rates computed from the counter values in the first plot.
 The subplots share the same x-axis.
-One of the counter values increases in a wave-like pattern that resets periodically; the other counter seems to increase in a burst-like manner for short periods of time before resetting.
+One of the counter values increases in a wave-like pattern that resets periodically; the other counter seems to increase in a burst-like manner for short periods before resetting.
 By looking at the rates, we can see that the rates fluctuate for all OSTs.
 Furthermore, most of the time, the job performs writes to one OST and sometimes to multiple OSTs in a burst.
 \label{fig:job-rate-3}